Lessons From A Jiu Jitsu 24 Hour Event

 Without a reason why, pressure will break you.
 Your body will only perform for so long, before it goes into self-preservation mode.
 Fatigue will set in, and you will break.
 Unless you have a deep, core reason for continuing, you won’t.
 Before you start, really work out why you want to do it.

-For me, I have been wanting to do a 24hr martial arts session since I first began training at karate at 6 years old.
-Along with the 100 man Kumite (fighting 100 people successively), the guys in the gym talked about the 24 hour session in awe.
+For me, I have been wanting to do a 24 hour event of martial arts and jiu jitsu classes since I first began training karate at 6 years old.
+Along with the 100 man Kumite (fighting 100 people successively), the guys in the gym talked about a 24 hour event in awe.
 A truly physical, mental and spiritual challenge.

 Thus my quest began.
-I never thought I would have the opportunity to really do it, so I jumped on the opportunity when I discovered the Grapple-A-Thon.
-Throughout the night, I drew on this lifelong goal to push my body beyond its limits.
+I never thought I would have the opportunity to really do it, so I jumped on the opportunity when I discovered the Grapple-A-Thon 24 hour event.
+Throughout the night, I drew on this lifelong goal to push my body beyond its limits to do a whole day straight of jiu jitsu classes.

 c) Expect doubters

 Don’t listen to them.
-There is a reason that you are attempting this challenge, remember and focus on that.
+There is a reason that you are attempting this challenge of doing a whole day straight of jiu jitsu classes (or whatever your challenge is), remember and focus on that.
 Trust yourself, trust your preparation, and trust your coaches.
 Surround yourself with people who support your goals, and who you trust to give you honest advice (these people know you well enough to know what you are capable of).
 Finally, read the stories of people who have come before you (or at least completed something similar).
 I found these subreddits to be informative and inspirational: r/firstmarathon, r/Marathon, r/Ultramarathon

 Remember: you are only crazy until you succeed, then you become inspirational!